-Combinations of potentially high-performing projects were also evaluated to predict their combined effects.
-In some instances, we found that modeling an individual project resulted in lower project outcomes than modeling the same project working in concert with other projects.
-For example, the Calcasieu Lake Marsh Creation project did not provide enduring benefits when considered alone, but when modeled as part of a group, including hydrologic restoration and salinity control structures, the project did provide benefits.
-These types of analyses helped us determine which projects to recommend in the master plan.
+Combinations of potentially high-performing For example, we do not know how Mississippi projects were also evaluated to predict their River flow and sediment loads will change in the combined effects.
+In some instances, we found future and what the effects will be on our coastal that modeling an individual project resulted in landscape.
+We also do not know when and where lower project outcomes than modeling the same storms will impact barrier islands. project working in concert with other projects.
+For example, the Calcasieu Lake Marsh Creation Further, the risk assessment model estimates direct project did not provide enduring benefits when economic damage to physical assets along the considered alone, but when modeled as part coast, but does not consider effects on the local, of a group, including hydrologic restoration regional, or national economy from coastal storms. and salinity control structures, the project did Risk assessment scenarios also provide a high-level assessment of how critical infrastructure assets could provide benefits.
+These types of analyses helped us determine which projects to recommend in be affected by flooding.
+The scenarios do not, the master plan.

-Our modeling analysis also demonstrated that in some instances, levees and wetlands, when implemented together, can increase a project's effectiveness and can play an important role in a large-scale flood risk reduction system.
-The degree of risk reduction varies with the project type and storm size, but the benefits of marsh creation are important considerations in future levee system planning.
+however, include damage to critical infrastructure, address the functionality of critical infrastructure Our modeling analysis also demonstrated that in some instances, levees and wetlands, when implemented together, can increase a project's systems during storm events, or estimate supply chain impacts or broader effects on the regional and national economy. effectiveness and can play an important role in a large-scale flood risk reduction system.
+The Our ability to estimate economic damage is limited degree of risk reduction varies with the project by the accuracy of the structural inventory data.
+In type and storm size, but the benefits of marsh order to estimate economic damage from flooding creation are important considerations in future in future years, it would be necessary to predict the number and location of future economic assets.
+There levee system planning.